 The Baloo card hurls coconuts at the target when cast.

-The Halloween Party-exclusive Chip & Dale card sometimes hurls acorns and candy corn/popcorn at the target.
+The Halloween Party-exclusive Chip & Dale card sometimes hurls acorns and candy corn/popcorn at the target when cast.

 When you fight Kronk, he throws a pupu platter at you.